How To Make Cold Brew In A French Press: A Simple Guide

 Step 5: Steep Cold Brew

-Ok, you guessed it.
-The secret to how to make cold brew in a French press is… patience.
-This is key for any cold brewing process.
+Okay, you guessed it.
+The secret to making cold brew in a French press is patience, which is key to any cold brewing process.

 One of the defining characteristics of cold brew coffee is that it is steeped slowly.
 This slow, cold extraction process ensures that all the delicate, smooth, fruity goodness is extracted from the beans without bitterness.